Note on "Brassica pekinensis Lour."

 Brassica rapa L. subvar. pe-tsai (L. Bailey) Kitam

-Brassica rapa L. var. amplexicaulis Yoshio Tanaka & Ono
+Brassica rapa L. var. amplexicaulis Yoshio Tanaka &

 Sinapis pekinensis Lour.